apache/apisix-ingress-controller/docs/en/latest/practices/how-to-use-go-plugin-runner-in-apisix-ingress.md

 This successfully packages a statically compiled `go-runner` executable in the `apisix-go-plugin-runner/cmd/go-runner/` directory.

-Please remember the path `apisix-go-plugin-runner/cmd/go-runner/go-runner`, we will use it later.

 ### Build Docker Image

 The image is built here in preparation for installing APISIX later using `helm`.